mridubhatnagar/blogs-backup/clqw5sq1d000e08lb7wo058xe.md

 ## Eating Habits that changed for the good

 1\.
 Apple Oats Smoothie became the go-to breakfast meal.
+No honey, no sugar.
+Only a date for sweetness.
 2\.
 Stopped bringing and consuming refined oil.
 Now, it is either olive oil or filtered groundnut oil.
 3\.
 Stopped bringing and consuming biscuits, rusks, namkeen.
 Switched to healthier alternatives foxnut, puffed rice, sweet potato, nuts, channa.
 4\.
 Finally, took the leap of faith and started consuming protein powder by the whole truth foods.
 Started having protein bars when travelling.